Thooku Medai: Production

 Thooku Medai is a film adaptation of the stage play of the same name written by M. Karunanidhi who scripted the film version too.

 Soundtrack

 The music was composed by Shankar–Ganesh.

 Controversy

-Karunanidhi was displeased with the censor board for reducing 500 feet of the film which contained his dialogues that "focussed on the long search from Madurai to Tiruchendur".
+Karunanidhi was displeased with the censor board for reducing 500 feet of the film which contained his dialogues that focused "on the long search from Madurai to Tiruchendur".

 Release and reception

 Thooku Medai was released on 28 May 1982.
 The reviewer from Kalki lauded Chandrasekhar's performance, and his recital of Karunanidhi's dialogues.
 Despite this, it failed commercially.